Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 Algorithm $\mwecAlgoName$ can be sketched as follows.
-Given a non-empty MDP, it first computes its decomposition into maximal end-components\footnote{Given an MDP $\markovProcess$ with a set of ECs $\ecsSet$, an EC $\ec$ is said to be \textit{maximal} in $\markovProcess$ if for all $\ec' \in \ecsSet$, $\ec \subseteq \ec' \Rightarrow \ec = \ec'$.
+Given a non-empty MDP ($S \neq \emptyset$), it first computes its decomposition into maximal end-components\footnote{Given an MDP $\markovProcess$ with a set of ECs $\ecsSet$, an EC $\ec$ is said to be \textit{maximal} in $\markovProcess$ if for all $\ec' \in \ecsSet$, $\ec \subseteq \ec' \Rightarrow \ec = \ec'$.
 This is not to be confused with the definition of maximal winning ECs, given in this section.
 In particular, maximal ECs need not be winning in general, whereas maximal winning ECs need not be maximal ECs in the sense we just defined (they only need to be maximal with regard to other \textit{winning} ECs).} (without distinction between winning and losing ECs).
-This can be obtained in polynomial time~\cite{chatterjee_SODA2012}.
+This can be obtained in polynomial time~\cite{DBLP:journals/jacm/ChatterjeeH14}.
 Afterwards, it checks for each of these ECs if it is winning or not, in the sense of Def.~\ref{def:classificationECs}.
 If the EC is winning, it is now part of the set of claimed maximal winning ECs, denoted $\mwecAlgoSet$ in the algorithm, and the algorithm will not recurse on this set of states.
 If the EC is losing, then it may still be the case that a sub-EC is winning, as discussed in Sect.~\ref{subsec:mpClassification}.
 Hence, the algorithm eliminates all worst-case losing states and executes recursively on the induced sub-MDP.
 It stops recursing on sub-MDPs whenever one is declared winning or empty.
 Since it suppresses at least one state in each call, the algorithm is ensured to stop.
 Moreover, the number of calls is polynomial in the size of the MDP.
 Deciding if an EC is winning or losing requires calling an $\NPinter$ oracle solving the worst-case threshold problem~\cite{ZP96,jurdzinski98,gawlitza2009}.

 The remainder of this section is dedicated to the proof of the correctness and completeness of the algorithm, as well as an illustration of its operation.
-We first state several remarks on its functioning that will be of importance in the proof.
+We first state several remarks on its functioning.

 \begin{remark} In line~\ref{alg:ec_Li}, we have that $P\reduc U_i$ is a well-defined MDP, since $U_i$ is an EC.
 Similarly, in line~\ref{alg:ec_reccall}, $P\reduc (U_i\setminus L_i)$ is also a well-defined MDP.
 Indeed, from all states $s\in (U_i\setminus L_i) \cap \states_{1}$, there exists an edge from $s$ that goes to a state of~$U_i\setminus L_i$, otherwise $s$ would be a losing state (and so would be in $L_i$).
 Moreover, for all states $\state \in (U_i\setminus L_i) \cap \statesProb$, there is no edge from $s$ that goes in $L_i$ (otherwise $s$ would be in $L_i$) nor in $\states \setminus \ec_{i}$ (otherwise $\ec$ would not be an EC), and therefore the probability distribution $\mpTrans(s)$ is still well-defined on $P\reduc (U_i\setminus L_i)$.
 Additionally, this sub-MDP still verifies that there is no edge with probability zero. \end{remark}